 “Human rights are not a luxury, or something to be observed if they don’t conflict with some other priority, like peace or economic development.
 They are instead the key to achieving those things and anything else of urgent importance to the world.” — Robert L. Bernstein

-Robert Bernstein has devoted his life to the defense of freedom of expression and the protection of victims of injustice and abuse throughout the world.
-He has been an influential force in American publishing and a leader in the development of the international human rights movement.
+Robert Bernstein (1923–2019) devoted his life to the defense of freedom of expression and the protection of victims of injustice and abuse throughout the world.
+He was an influential force in American publishing and a leader in the development of the international human rights movement.

-Mr. Bernstein is the founder and former chair of Human Rights Watch.
-He has also served as chairman of the Association of American Publishers (1972-73) and was the founder and chairman of its Committee on International Freedom to Publish (1973-76).
+Mr. Bernstein was the founder and former chair of Human Rights Watch.
+He also served as chairman of the Association of American Publishers (1972–73) and was the founder and chairman of its Committee on International Freedom to Publish (1973–76).
 He founded the Fund for Free Expression in 1975 and was its chairman until 1990, when he became founding chairman.
 Mr. Bernstein played a leading role in the campaign to protect Soviet Jews.
-More recently, he has been a strong advocate for respect for human rights in China and is chair of the board of the organization Human Rights in China.
+More recently, he was a strong advocate for respect for human rights in China and was chair of the board of the organization Human Rights in China.

-Mr. Bernstein’s tremendous contribution to the human rights movement has been complemented by his prominent career as a publisher, which began in 1946 at Simon & Schuster after he graduated from Harvard and served three years in the U.S. Army Air Corps.
+Mr. Bernstein’s tremendous contribution to the human rights movement was complemented by his prominent career as a publisher, which began in 1946 at Simon & Schuster after he graduated from Harvard and served three years in the U.S. Army Air Corps.
 He joined Random House in 1957 and became its first vice president in 1962, president in 1966, and chief executive officer one year later.
 In 1975, he was named chairman of the board and served as chairman, president, and chief executive officer of Random House until 1989.
-Since 1990, he has been publisher-at-large of John Wiley & Sons and also serves as a publishing consultant to the American Museum of Natural History and the New York Public Library.
+In 1990, he became publisher-at-large of John Wiley & Sons and served for many years as a publishing consultant to the American Museum of Natural History and the New York Public Library.

 The Bernstein Fellowship was established at Yale Law School in 1997 to honor Robert Bernstein as a tireless champion of human rights.
 Started by Mr. Bernstein’s wife Helen and their three sons, Peter, Tom, and William, the fellowship is supported by Mr. Bernstein’s family, friends, and colleagues and administered by the Orville H. Schell, Jr. Center for International Human Rights at Yale Law School.